Best Air Purifiers

 The Main Points We Focused On

-Most of the time, the key to determining the performance of air purifiers is to assess the filters.
+Most of the time, the key to determining the performance is to assess the filters.
 Firstly, you always want to look for a HEPA filter as this is used to rid the air of all allergens and particles.
 Well, almost all of them.
 If it is a true HEPA filter, it will have a 99.97 percent efficiency while a HEPA-grade filter will only have a 99 percent efficiency.
 Additionally, look for other filters such as a carbon filter or charcoal filter.
 These can eliminate certain odors, VOCs and smoke.

 Design Features and Overall Functionality

 It is actually quite surprising how many features are included on a typical air purifier, to be very honest.
 At their core, they are a unit designed to purify the air but they are so much more than that.
 For instance, several of them implement smart technology to take some of the guesswork out of play.
-As an example, some air purifiers will integrate an air quality sensor that will display the current air quality of your room in real-time.
+As an example, some products will integrate an air quality sensor that will display the current air quality of your room in real-time.
 On top of this, some will take it to the next level and adjust the fan speed accordingly.

 How Much Area Is Covered